ShaunakChorge-BTAI/CNN-Model-for-Plastic-Waste-Classification/README.md

 - NumPy
 - Pandas
 - Matplotlib
+- Streamlit

 ## Future Scope
 - Expanding the dataset to include more plastic waste categories.
+- Improving model accuracy using transfer learning.
-- Deploying the model as a web or mobile application for real-time use.
+- Deploying the model as a mobile application.
-- Integration with IoT-enabled waste management systems.

 ## Contributing
 Contributions are welcome!
-If you would like to contribute, please open an issue or submit a pull request.
+Open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.